ShermanA-13/gear-up-fe/README.md

 5. Figaro installation<br>

 * Follow the [figaro](https://github.com/laserlemon/figaro) installation with the docs and get your [googlemaps.org](#apis-consumed) and [google client](#apis-consumed) keys.
 Add the google maps and google client keys to your newly created `config/application.yml` file and add it to your `.gitignore` file.
-Be sure to read the [open weather API docs](https://openweathermap.org/forecast5) for a deeper undestanding of the app.
+Be sure to read the [google API docs](https://developers.google.com/docs/api) for a deeper undestanding of the app.

 ```sh
 $ bundle exec figaro install